 What should I do if I suspect a professional is impaired?

 Any person suspecting impairment of a professional's ability to provide safe care may make a report to PRN and/or the DOH.

-Referrals of individuals occur through various avenues, including: self, hospitals, group practices, individual partners and/or staff, patients, treatment providers, family, friends, pharmacies, other work settings, law enforcement, DEA, DBPR, DOH (Including those licensure applicants referred for evaluation due to history of illness that may affect ability to practice) and the respective Boards.
+Referrals of individuals occur through various avenues, including: self, hospitals, group practices, individual partners and/or staff, patients, treatment providers, family, friends, pharmacies, other work settings, attorney, law enforcement, DEA, DBPR, DOH (Including those licensure applicants referred for evaluation due to history of illness that may affect the ability to practice) and the respective Boards.

 How does the evaluation process work?

-Upon referral of an individual with a suspected illness, and given sufficient evidence, the individual is required to undergo an independent evaluation with a Department Approved Provider (DAP) coordinated by PRN.
-Such providers have been approved by the DOH, due to their credentials, expertise in treating healthcare practitioners, and the diverse services they offer.
-PRN will offer the referred individual three (3) options for evaluators based upon the suspected impairment, the intensity/severity of the situation and the geographical location.
-Evaluations will vary from one hour in-office assessments to 4-7 day inpatient evaluations.
-A second opinion evaluation by a DAP, and also coordinated by PRN, is always allowed if the practitioner disagrees with the original recommendations.
+Upon referral of an individual with a suspected illness, and given sufficient evidence, the individual is required to undergo an independent evaluation with a PRN approved provider.
+Such providers have been approved, due to their credentials, expertise in treating healthcare practitioners, and the diverse services they offer.
+PRN will typically offer the referred individual three (3) options for evaluators based upon the suspected impairment, the intensity/severity of the situation and the geographical location when possible.
+Evaluations will vary from one hour in-office assessments to 3-5 day multidisciplinary evaluations.
+A second opinion evaluation by a PRN approved evaluator, is allowed if the practitioner disagrees with the original recommendations.
 Second opinion evaluations must be a multidisciplinary evaluation.

 How is treatment provided?

-In those cases where there is a recommendation for treatment following evaluation, PRN will again offer three options for a DAP.
-This selection will be based on the illness identified, the type of treatment needed, the intensity of treatment required and the geographic location.
+In those cases where there is a recommendation for treatment following evaluation, PRN will again typically offer three options for an approved provider.
+This selection will be based on the illness identified, the type of treatment needed, the intensity of treatment required and the geographic location when possible.
 Treatment modalities will vary from office follow-up for medication management and/or therapy to extended residential treatment for several months.

 What are the costs for PRN services?

-PRN is a non-profit organization funded through a contract with DOH to implement the statutorily mandated Impaired Practitioners Program (from licensure fees) and through charitable contributions.
+PRN is a non-profit organization funded through a contract with DOH to implement the statutorily mandated Impaired Practitioners Program and through charitable contributions.
 Participants are not charged for PRN services.
 The Program has no financial relationship with any evaluator, treatment provider or facilitator.
 PRN does not provide medical services; therefore, participants pay directly to the providers.

 Can a participant still practice?